-In order to ensure safeguard procedures, instruments and monitoring needs of REP are well understood by the Contractor staff, CDR (i.e. Supervising Consultant) will ensure that skilled and unskilled workers receive trainings covering environmental; social (including SEA, CAE, GBV, GRM, CoC), and OHS/First aid issues/requirements before initiation of works (i.e. induction training).
+In order to ensure safeguard procedures, instruments and monitoring needs of REP are well understood by the Contractor staff, CDR (i.e. Supervising Consultant) will ensure that skilled and unskilled workers receive trainings covering environmental; social (including SEA, CAE, GBV, GRM, CoC), and OHS/First aid issues/requirements before initiation of works.
 These trainings aim to familiarize the Contractor's staff on REP safeguards management and monitoring requirements as specified in this ESMP.
 Further, refreshers and specialized training sessions must be conducted at all times during the implementation of the project.

-In practice, before commencement of work, the Contractor must develop a tailored training / capacity-building plan covering OHS, social and environmental issues that aligns with the planned specific maintenance works and road location.
-Accordingly, the plan, agenda and training materials need to be submitted to the Supervisor engineer for review approval.
+In practice, before commencement of work, the Contractor must develop a tailored training / capacity-building plan on Environmental, Social and OHS issues that aligns with the planned specific maintenance works and road location.
+Accordingly, the plan, agenda and training materials need to be submitted to the Supervisor Engineer for review and approval.